ChihuahuaLover69/whatsapp-bot-for-tickets/README.md

 # whatsapp-bot-for-tickets
-Very first whatsapp bot ever made by myself.
-Little only for this API: https://github.com/briankalid/Ticket-service/tree/dev This tool did most of the work: https://bot-whatsapp.netlify.app/
+Project meant only for this API: https://github.com/briankalid/Ticket-service/tree/dev This tool did most of the work: https://bot-whatsapp.netlify.app/

 --------------------------